Nadia Chaudhri: Career

 At Concordia, Chaudhri’s research program has been funded by the Canadian Institutes of Health Research, the Natural Sciences and Engineering Research Council, the Canadian Foundation for Innovation, ABMRF/The Foundation for Alcohol Research, Fonds de recherche Santé Québec and Concordia University.
 Her research team, composed of undergraduates, graduate students and postdoctoral fellows, studied the effect that environmental cues have on drug use, misuse and relapse.
 Specifically, they studied the psychological processes that underpin how people associate stimuli in the environment with the psychopharmacological effects of drugs.
 In addition, they used a suite of advanced neuroscientific techniques to understand the brain systems and processes that underpin these associations.
 The ultimate goal of this research is to help people who have substance use disorders overcome the powerful effects that drug-predictive cues can have on drug-seeking behaviour and relapse.

 During her tenure at Concordia, Chaudhri and her laboratory associates studied the effect environmental cues can have on drug use.
 In her first year as an associate professor, Chaudhri won the inaugural Journal of Visualized Experiments JoVE video abstract contest after she showed Pavlovian-conditioned alcohol-seeking is mediated by dopamine.
 Later, Chaudhri and colleague Andrew Chapman published Optogenetic Activation of the Infralimbic Cortex Suppresses the Return of Appetitive Pavlovian-Conditioned Responding Following Extinction, which demonstrated how stimulation of the brain’s infralimbic cortex could inhibit responses to environmental cues that predict sugar.
+She was also named a Concordia University Research Fellow.

 During the COVID-19 pandemic, Chaudhri underwent chemotherapy treatment for advanced ovarian cancer.
-Since her illness, she launched a GoFundMe campaign to raise money in support of young scholars.
-Funds from the campaign are earmarked for travel awards to allow young scholars to participate in the annual meeting for the Research Society on Alcoholism.
-She was also named a Concordia University Research Fellow.
+She documented her last months with ovarian cancer on Twitter while raising funds to support students from underrepresented communities.
+She launched a GoFundMe campaign to raise money for travel awards to allow young scholars to participate in the annual meeting for the Research Society on Alcoholism.